 Choosing the Best Time to Claim Social Security Benefits

 What makes your initial decision regarding social security so important is that you don’t have many options when it comes to changing your election.
-The Social Security Administration understands that unexpected life changes occur and allows for one lifetime withdrawal to be filed, but the application to cancel must be filed within twelve months.
-Once that twelve months has lapsed, you are essentially locked into the decision made in your first year.
+The Social Security Administration understands that unexpected life changes occur and allows for one-lifetime withdrawal to be filed, but the application to cancel must be filed within twelve months.
+Once those twelve months have lapsed, you are essentially locked into the decision made in your first year.

 Full Retirement Age (FRA)

 The social security administration defines Full-benefit Retirement Age (FRA) as 67 for anyone born after 1960.[i]
 So, essentially, there are three options when it comes to choosing a benefits timeline: before FRA, at FRA, and after FRA.
 Each has its pros and cons.